John Hopkins (screenwriter): Biography

 Hopkins made his feature film debut with the screenplay he co-wrote with director Roy Ward Baker Two Left Feet (1963), a lightweight comedy-drama with Michael Crawford.
 He received co-screenwriter credit with Richard Maibaum for the fourth James Bond film James Bond movie Thunderball (1965).
 He co-wrote the screenplay for Leslie Thomas' boys-in-uniform comedy The Virgin Soldiers (1969) and worked on the screenplay for the film adaptation of Man of La Mancha (1972), although he was removed from this project by United Artists when the studio discovered his draft omitted most of the songs from the musical.
 His screenplay for Murder by Decree (1979) places Sherlock Holmes against Jack the Ripper.
 The film was directed by Bob Clark and featured Christopher Plummer as Holmes and James Mason as Watson.

 Hopkins wrote his first stage play, This Story of Yours, in 1968.
 Though it had poor reviews when it was staged at the Royal Court.
 One audience member who was impressed by the play was Sean Connery who chose it as a personal film project which became The Offence (1973).
 Connery not only produced the film under a deal with United Artists when he returned to the role of James Bond, but also acted in the film version, directed by Sidney Lumet.
 Hopkins' plays for the stage included Next of Kin, which was produced at London's National Theatre in 1974 with Harold Pinter directing.
 His play, Find Your Way Home (1970) was produced in London and then on Broadway where it won a "Best Actor" Tony Award for Michael Moriarty.

 Hopkins adapted Dostoevsky's The Gambler (1973) for television, it starred Edith Evans and Philip Madoc, and he wrote the two-part television screenplay, Divorce His, Divorce Hers (1973), which starred Richard Burton and Elizabeth Taylor.
 His later television work also includes the Play for Today A Story to Frighten the Children (1976), and the serial adaptation of John le Carré's novel Smiley's People (1982), starring Alec Guinness, both for the BBC; and the Cold War espionage thriller Codename: Kyril (1988) for ITV.
 Hopkins' six-play cycle, Fathers and Families (1977), again directed by Christopher Morahan, was unsuccessful.

-Hopkins died at his home in Woodland Hills, California, United States, in July 1998, following an accident in which he slipped, hit his head and fell unconscious into his swimming pool, where he drowned.
+Hopkins died at his home in Woodland Hills, California, United States, in July 1998, following an accident in which he slipped, hit his head and fell unconscious into his swimming-pool, where he drowned.

 Private life

-In 1954, Hopkins married Prudence Anne Balchin, a daughter of author Nigel Balchin.
-They divorced in 1969.
+In 1954, Hopkins married Prudence Anne Balchin, eldest daughter of author Nigel Balchin.
+They had two children, a daughter, Justine and a son, Marlin Jonathan, who died in a childhood accident in 1971.
+They were divorced in 1969.

 In 1969, he married the American actress Shirley Knight; the couple had one daughter, Sophie.
 His stepdaughter from his marriage to Knight is actress Kaitlin Hopkins, whom he raised.